druidim/cart253/assignments/art-jam/art-jam-attempt-2-banana-avoids-mouse/README.md

 The shape of the banana was made by modifying the handle from the umbrella challenge.

 The colour changes of the banana were made while copying / referencing / modifying the "creature loves mouse/massage" and "death by boredom" instructional videos.

+The map function was copy/pasted and then edited very slightly from the p5 reference site.